- Coordination with NIDA Press Office

 The mission of the National institute on Drug Abuse (NIDA) is to advance science on drug use and addiction and apply that knowledge to improve individual and public health by supporting and conducting a wide range of clinical research.
 Effective clinical research relies on the ability of researchers to meet recruitment and retention goals.
 Recruitment and retention goals should include consideration, as appropriate, for inclusion and retention of women, members of racial and ethnic minority groups, and populations across the lifespan, in accordance with National Institutes of Health (NIH) policies.

-NIDA strives for effective and efficient recruitment and retention of participants in all supported active clinical research projects and clinical research studies, and this policy specifies the approach for monitoring recruitment and retention of participants in NIDA-supported clinical research to facilitate the achievement of research objectives and to ensure that NIDA remains a responsible steward of public funds.
+NIDA strives for effective and efficient recruitment and retention of participants in all supported active clinical research, and this policy specifies the approach for monitoring recruitment and retention of participants in NIDA-supported clinical research to facilitate the achievement of research objectives and to ensure that NIDA remains a responsible steward of public funds.

 Policy